hsrs-cz/Micka/README.md

 ## System requirements
 - Any web server with mod_rewrite enabled
-- PHP min 7.1 with XSL extension
+- PHP min 7.1 with xsl,pgsql and mbstring  extensions
 - PostgreSQL min 10.0 & PostGIS 2.4
 - Composer (https://getcomposer.org/) - for installaton some components.